 - 3. Students transferring into the Nutrition and Dietetics major (DPD) from other majors within the University must complete one semester at the University and have a 2.5 minimum GPA as well as the completion of one semester of chemistry either CHEM 101 or CHEM 103.
 These students make an appointment (302-831-2252) with the Department of Behavioral Health and Nutrition Academic Advisor to initiate the transfer. - 4.
 Students who have already completed a bachelor's degree and want to complete the DPD requirements at the University of Delaware must apply for admission to the University of Delaware.
 Prior to application these students are encouraged to meet with the DPD Director. - 5.
-Beginning January 1, 2024, Entry level registration education requirements to become an RDN will be a minimum of GRADUATE degree (e.g., M.S.
-M.B.A., etc.)
+Effective January 1, 2024, the minimum degree requirement to be approved for eligibility for the registration examination for dietitians will change from a bachelor's degree to a graduate degree.
+This decision was made by the Commission on Dietetic Registration based on the recommendations of the Council on Future Practice Visioning Report (2012).